stefanos87/container-kubernetes-tutorials/6-k8_environment/README.md

-# Kubernetes environment variables tutorial
+# Kubernetes environment variables, ConfigMap and Secret tutorial
-This tutorial provides the container image and the relative yaml configuration to deploy an application to Kubernetes (https://kubernetes.io/) and explore how environment variables can be used to externalize configurations.
+This tutorial provides the container image and the relative yaml configuration to deploy an application to Kubernetes (https://kubernetes.io/) and explore how environment variables and usage of Kubernetes object such as ConfigMap and Secret  can be used to externalize configurations.

 The tutorial builds on previous container tutorial and uses **robipozzi/rpozzi-restaurants:1.1** container image, which has been built in ![Container environment variables tutorial](https://github.com/robipozzi/container-kubernetes-tutorials/tree/master/2-container_environment); the container image is available in Docker Hub (*https://hub.docker.com/*) publicly accessible registry (see *https://hub.docker.com/r/robipozzi/rpozzi-restaurants/tags*).